Suspected grenade blast near Indonesia's presidential palace hurts two

 In October, a suspected Islamist stabbed and wounded former security minister Wiranto at a function to open a university building.
 Wiranto, who uses just one name, like many Indonesians, had to have surgery, but has since left hospital.

-Reporting by Jakarta Bureau; Writing by Ed Davies; Editing by Clarence Fernandez
+Additional reporting by Gayatri Suroyo, Stanley Widianto, Tabita Diela, Fransiska Nangoy and Agustinus Beo Da Costa; Writing by Ed Davies; Editing by Clarence Fernandez